 Once your online CAQ application has been submitted, you will receive a CAQ personalized checklist with a CAQ application number (6 digit number) found on top right-hand corner of checklist.

-Complete the Custodianship Request Letter (2017-2018).
-You must fill out all fields in the letter and include your CAQ application number.
+Complete the Custodian Request Letter (PDF) You must fill out all fields in the letter and include your CAQ application number.
 Incomplete letters will not be processed.

 The Custodianship Request letter must be signed by both parents.

 Once completed, please scan and send (in PDF format) your request for custodianship with both parents’ original signatures to our office by email at minors.iss [at] mcgill.ca (subject: Custiodianship%20Request) .
 Important: make sure to write in the subject line of your email: “Custodianship Request”.
 Please also ensure that you complete the mandatory Next of Kin Information Sheet (online webform).